Silarn/EDMC-BioScan/README.md

 <img src="BioScan-Codex.png">

 As of version 2.5, any potential species that has not yet been logged to your local region's codex will be marked.
+If there are multiple possible species or variants (colors), those will be individually marked in the detailed breakdown.

-This is marked by the 📝 memo emoji in front of the genus.
+This is marked by the 📝 memo emoji in front of the genus or variant.
 For best results, see [journal importing](#journal-importing).

 ## Navigation